 Anyone have issues with pandemonium because I do?
 It fucks with my brain like it’s nobody’s business, trying to tell me that everything is completely out of control and I can’t hear myself think.
 My mind becomes an abyss and I do things like double-booking myself or I miss things all together.
-I think I’ve written things down; critical things and I even see myself doing it in my mind, but I haven’t.
+Not only that, I think I’ve written things down; critical things and I even see myself doing it in my mind, but I haven’t.
 Worse yet, I get really irritable and do nothing but mumble grumpiness under my breath.

 Then there’s the never-ending laundry hanging about while it’s drying.
 Gary’s and my bath towels on the backs of the dining room chairs, my lingerie in the bathroom and anything else that needs to be hand washed hanging wherever I can find a spot.
 It feels like pure mayhem because no matter where I look there’s clutter.